Home » Halloween in Plymouth 2022: What’s on in and around the city for kids

 Halloween Story Telling

-Get yourselves dressed up and head down to the Soapbox Children’s Theatre at Devonport Park for some spooky story telling beside a fire on Friday October 28 at 6pm.
-Storyteller Jacqueline will delight the whole family with a tale of grave diggers and ghosts, whilst toast and hot chocolate will be provided for the children.
-Book here.
+Get yourselves dressed up and head down to the Soapbox Children’s Theatre at Devonport Park for some spooky story telling beside a fire and a look around Miss Treat’s laboratory on Saturday October 28.
+Storyteller Jacqueline will delight the whole family with tales of ghosts and ghouls whilst toast and hot chocolate will be provided for the children.
+Book one of the three sessions here.

 Storytelling for Halloween in Plymouth taking place at the Soapbox Children's Theatre